BeverlyAb/YOUC_Event_Page/README.md

 2) Users can view events nearby
    + Displays events via pins on Map
    + Can Search events using search bar and tableview
+3) Users can see a detailed view of Events
+   + Displays cover image, name of event, time, place and summary
-3) Users can access their profile
+4) Users can access their profile
-   * Users can modify their personal information using settings or seek help via contacts
+   + Users can modify their personal information using settings or seek help via contacts
-   * Users see their basic
+   + Users see their basic information (name, profile image, # of events going to)
+   +  Displays the list of events the user wants to go to
 * Relies on user's (clubs/vendors/anyone) to post events
 * User can say (going, interested)
 * Sort based on location